chaos-mesh/website/docs/the-guide-to-chaos-mesh-v21.md

 kubectl port-forward -n chaos-testing svc/chaos-dashboard 2333:2333 --address 0.0.0.0
 ```

-After running the command, you can access Chaos Dashboard by visiting <127.0.0.1:2333> in the browser.
+After running the command, you can access Chaos Dashboard by visiting <127.0.0.1:2333> in your browser.
 The Dashboard interface is as follows:

 ![Dashboard interface](./img/quick-start-chaos-mesh-dashboard.png)

 ### Deploy Chaosd

-Chaosd, provided by Chaos Mesh, is a tool to run Chaos experiments on physical machines.
+Chaosd, provided by Chaos Mesh, is a tool to run Chaos experiments on a physical machine.

 1. Download Chaosd: